Lac-Mégantic rail disaster: Eight months before the derailment

-In October 2012, the lead locomotive, a GE C30-7 designated #5017, was sent to MMA's repair shop following an engine failure.
+In October 2012, the lead locomotive, a GE C30-7 designated No. 5017, was sent to MMA's repair shop following an engine failure.
 Because of the time and cost for a standard repair and the pressure to return the locomotive to service, the engine was repaired with an epoxy-like material that lacked the required strength and durability.
 This material failed in service, leading to engine surges and excessive black and white smoke.
 Eventually, oil began to accumulate in the body of the turbocharger, where it overheated and caught fire on the night of the derailment.

 Events shortly before the derailment

 The freight train "MMA 2" departed the CPR yard in Côte-Saint-Luc early in the day of July 5 and changed crews at the MMA yard in Farnham, Quebec.
 After departing Farnham, it stopped at about 23:00 at the designated MMA crew-change point in Nantes, which is 11 km west of Lac-Mégantic.

 The engineer, Tom Harding, parked the train on the main line by setting the brakes and followed standard procedure by shutting down four of the five locomotives.
 Harding could not park the train on the adjacent siding because MMA used it routinely to store empty boxcars for Tafisa, a particleboard factory in Lac-Mégantic's industrial park.
-The Nantes siding has a derail that could have stopped the train from accidentally departing.
+The Nantes siding had a derail that could have stopped the train from accidentally departing.
 According to Transport Canada, it is unusual to leave an unattended train parked on a main line, but there were no regulations against it.

 Harding left the lead locomotive No. 5017 running to keep air pressure supplied to the train's air brakes and also applied a number of hand brakes.
 Yves Bourdon, a member of MMA's board of directors, stated that the air brakes of all locomotives and freight cars had been activated, as well as hand brakes on five locomotives and ten of the 72 freight cars.
 However, the TSB agrees with a July 6 statement to police by Harding that he set hand brakes on just the five locomotive engines, a buffer car, and a car housing the remote control apparatus.
 Harding also attempted a brake test but incorrectly left the locomotive air brakes on; this gave the false impression that the hand brakes alone would hold the train.

 Harding contacted the rail traffic controller in Farnham to advise them that the train was secure.
 Next, he contacted the rail traffic controller in Bangor, Maine, to report that the lead locomotive had experienced mechanical difficulties throughout the trip and that excessive black and white smoke was coming from its smoke stack.
 Expecting the smoke to settle, they agreed to deal with the situation the following morning.